the-ant-and-the-grasshopper

 The Ant and the Grasshopper Story: The Origins

-Did you know that Aesop, the author of this endearing tale, was a storyteller that lived in ancient Greece?
-He wrote a collection of fables, amongst which the Ant and the Grasshopper story is one of the most popular.
+Did you know that Aesop, the author of this endearing tale, was a storyteller who lived in ancient Greece?
+He wrote a collection of fables, amongst which The Ant and the Grasshopper story is one of the most popular.

-What is even more interesting to note is, all of the stories that Aesop wrote, were targeted towards an adult audience.
+What is even more interesting to note is that all of the stories that Aesop wrote were targeted towards an adult audience.
 It was only much later, owing to the invaluable morals stitched into this tale, that it became a popular story among children as well.

 Want to know about the Moral of this timeless fable?
 Keep reading!